-Certain driving styles and behaviour may result in the system issuing a warning even if you are not feeling
+Certain driving styles and behavior may result in the system issuing a warning even if you are not feeling tired.

-In cold and severe weather conditions the system may not function.
-Rain, snow, spray and large contrasts in lighting can all influence the sensor.
+In cold and severe weather conditions Œ the system may not function.
+Rain, snow. sprav and large contrasts in lighting can all influence the sensor.
+The system will not operate if the sensor cannot track the road lane markings.

-- The system will not operate if the sensor cannot track the road lane markings. - The system may not operate in areas during roadworks construction. - The system may not operate on roads with sharp bends or narrow lanes. - Do not carry out windscreen repairs in the immediate area surrounding the sensor. - If your vehicle is fitted with a suspension kit not approved by us, the system may not function correctly.
+Do not carry out windshield repairs in the immediate area surrounding the sensor.

+If your vehicle is fitted with a suspension kit not approved by us, the system may not function correctly.

-Note: Keep the windscreen free from obstructions such as bird droppings, insects and snow or ice.
+Note: Keep the windshield free from obstructions such as bird droppings, insects and snow or ice.

-Note: The system is intended as a driver aid when driving on fast main roads and motorways.
+Note: The system is intended as a driver aid when driving on fast main roads and highwavs.